MonicaSaeed/Advanced-Software-Fawry-System/README.md

 4- if you are an admin: <br />
 - you can add discount
 - view all transactions done such as payment transactions or refunds
-- accept or reject refund requests
+- accept or reject refund requests  <br />
 5- if you are a user: <br />
 - you can add credit card
 - add funds to wallet from your credit card